 I was introduced to the SIEF by The Ritual Year Working Group, which I joined in 2012, during the conference in Plovdiv.
-Later, I joined the Folk Religion Working Group (2014) and the Francophone Working Group (2016).
-Since attending my first SIEF congress, in 2015, my professional and personal development has advanced remarkably fast, and I am aware that it is greatly due to the mentoring, challenges, learning opportunities and not the least, the recognition and encouragement I received since joining the association.
+In 2014, I also joined the Folk Religion Working Group and attended my first SIEF congress in 2015.
+Ever since that congress, my professional and personal development has advanced remarkably fast, and I am aware that it is greatly due to the mentoring, challenges, learning opportunities and not the least, the recognition and encouragement I received since joining the association.
 I am particularly grateful to The Ritual Year WG, which elected me as its Secretary, in 2014.
 Since then, I organized the WG's web page, established and edited the WG's newsletter, organized the 2018 Ritual Year Working Group's international conference and am now coordinating The Ritual Year Seasonal Webinar Series.
 The Ritual Year WG has nurtured my professional and personal development and provided me with the opportunity to prove myself in the international scientific community.
-As a result of that support I have, in recent years, been an invited keynote speaker in Estonia, Russia and the Philippines and a presenter at more than 35 international conferences.
+As a result of that support I have, in recent years, been an invited keynote speaker in Estonia, Russia and the Philippines and a presenter at over 35 international conferences.

-Serving SIEF as a Board member is a privilege and if re-elected, I would consider it a great honour.
-It would provide further opportunities to learn from my international colleagues and grow professionally.
-In this position, I will continue to focus on increasing the SIEF sense of community and collegiality, which I have experienced.
-After the troubled times of the Covid-19 pandemic and now during the on-going war in our region we have all realized the importance of community spirit.
-Within the Ritual Year WG we have invested much time and energy keeping in touch with our members, keeping up with our usual, scientific activities, and imposing order on the new rhythm of life.
-But, it is not only during exceptional times that we need a community.
+Serving SIEF as a Board member is a privilege and if elected, I would consider it a great honour.
+It will be another opportunity to learn from my international colleagues and grow professionally.
+In this position, I would like to focus on increasing the SIEF sense of community and collegiality, which I have experienced.
+In these troubled times of the Covid-19 pandemic, we have all realized the importance of community spirit.
+Within the Ritual Year WG we have invested a lot of time and energy in keeping in touch with our members, keeping up with our usual, scientific activities, and imposing order on the new rhythm of life.
+But it is not only during exceptional times that we need a community.
 SIEF has always been open to other professionals, beyond the scientific community (artists, professionals from other domains).
-An increasing number of professionals in our fields have no institutional affiliation for various reasons: either because of layoffs, retirement or relocation.
-For all of these people, SIEF remains a safe harbour, a place of belonging and dialogue, a community of friends, with shared interests.
+More and more professionals in our fields have no institutional belonging, for various reasons: either because of layoffs, retirement or relocation.
+For all of these people, SIEF should remain a safe harbour, a place of belonging and dialogue, a community of friends, with shared interests.
 A forum in which we can all learn and grow.

 Coming from an Eastern European country, I am very much aware of the difficulties ethnologists, folklorists, anthropologists, sociologists, historians and other professionals in the social sciences encounter.
 Many researchers in our disciplines receive little or no financial assistance or moral support in their work.
 Intellectuals in the social sciences are frequently undervalued in Eastern Europe, when compared to the physical sciences and economics.
 I would like to seek ways to improve the situation and increase my Eastern European colleagues' participation in SIEF.
-Further, I wish to increase SIEF's visibility in other regions of the world, where social sciences are now emerging.
+Further, I would like to increase SIEF's visibility in other regions of the world, where social sciences are now emerging.

-Jiři Woitsch (second term)
+Jiři Woitsch (first term)